Hernia Mesh Lawsuit

 Some of the brands of mesh that have been identified as causing post surgery complicationsinclude Ethicon Physiomesh, Ethicon Proceed, Atrium C-Qur, C.R.
 Bard Kugel, C.R.
 Bard Ventralex, C.R.
 Bard Sepramesh, 3DMax, and PerFix.
 Few of these hernia mesh products have been recalled in spite of the number of patients who have had and will continue to have serious complications.

+Laird, Baker and Blackstock is currently evaluating cases involving hernia mesh failure.
 If you have had hernia revision surgery or revision surgery has been recommended, call us now or click the link below to contact us and schedule a free consultation.
+There is not a fee unless we recover.